code-312/greater-chicago-food-despository/README.md

 [![run-tests](https://github.com/Code-For-Chicago/greater-chicago-food-despository/actions/workflows/run_tests.yaml/badge.svg)](https://github.com/Code-For-Chicago/greater-chicago-food-despository/actions/workflows/run_tests.yaml)

 <h1>Code for Chicago Mapping Project Backend</h1>

 Data generation for an interactive map of data in Illinois.
-Running this project outputs JSON files that can be used by [the frontend](https://github.com/Code-For-Chicago/greater-chicago-food-despository-ui).
+Running this project outputs JSON files that can be used by [frontend](https://github.com/Code-For-Chicago/greater-chicago-food-despository-ui).

 <h2>Getting Started</h2>

 1. Obtain a Census API key [here](https://api.census.gov/data/key_signup.html)
 2. Create a file called `.env` in the root directory.
 This file is ignored via the .gitignore file to avoid committing secrets.
 3. Open `.env` in a text editor and add this as the contents, replacing the second part with your personal Census API key: